ichard26/ichard26.github.io/content/blog/2022-04-07-compiling-black-with-mypyc-part-1.md

 [integration report][integration-report] I filed in the mypyc issue tracker.

-And I know, y'all are wondering why Black didn't use Cython, well I'm not sure as I wasn't around in 2019 when [@ambv first suggested its use][ambv-mypyc-suggestion].
+And I know, y'all are wondering why Black didn't use Cython, well I'm not sure as I wasn't around in 2019 when [@ambv first suggested using mypyc][ambv-mypyc-suggestion].
 Eitherway I didn't look into Cython because at the time as it seemed like I only had the final scraps left and didn't have too much work to do ... which was both right and wrong depending on how you look at it.

 Could Black be even faster if we had used Cython?
-Probably, but that's for another day as my personal roadmap for psf/black is already packed :p
+Probably, but that would have required learning C which would have taken quite a while.

 **Anyway, it's time for [Pt.
 2 - Optimization](../compiling-black-with-mypyc-part-2/).**

-[^1]: When I first landed the relevant PR it was an overall 2x improvement, but
+[^1]: When I first landed the relevant PR it was an overall 2x improvement, but once Jelle
-    once Jelle added a stability hotfix the *effective* speedup for files that were changed is 50%.
+    added a stability hotfix the *effective* speedup for files that were changed is 50%.
     If you're formatting a bunch of already well formatted files, the speedup is still 2x

 [^2]: There's too many typing related PEPs to copy and paste, but there's an up to date list
     here: <https://docs.python.org/3/library/typing.html#relevant-peps>